CareGiver support - Building A Story that Evolves

 The first project we collaborated on was the Centre for Alzheimer’s Care, a proposed facility designed to provide support and resources for those affected.

-We were brought in to help shape the story and create a video that could communicate not just what the facility was, but what it could be.
-We worked within homes and the J5 office to create a convincing representation of this still-theoretical space.
-The goal was to present something tangible, so the audience could understand the impact.
+We were brought on to help shape the story and create a video that could communicate not just what the facility was, but what it could be.
+We shot pieces inside homes and the J5 office to create a convincing representation of this still-theoretical space.
+The goal was to present something tangible.

-As fundraising and conversations progressed, the Gordie Howe Cares team began to realize that a physical facility might not actually meet the needs they were trying to address.
-The barriers were too high.
-The reach was too limited.
+As they continued to test the idea, the Gordie Howe Cares team learned that a physical facility might not actually meet the needs they were trying to address.
+The barriers were too high, and the reach was too limited, but they also discovered a desire amongst people for a solution to the need they were addressing.

 So they pivoted.

 Instead of a building, they began developing a digital platform.
-One that could be accessible to caregivers anywhere, and they asked us to help shape the story, would live within the platform itself.
+One that could be accessible to caregivers anywhere, and they asked us to help shape the stories that would shape and live on the platform.

 Our role expanded into: